start portlet menu bar

 Fill out the FAFSA application

-One of the first steps in college financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
+One of the first requirements for receiving college financial aid is to fill out the Free Application for Federal Student Aid (FAFSA).
 FASFA forms are available on or after October 1st for the following school year.
 Financial aid offices in colleges and universities use this application to determine eligibility for aid, including loans, grants, scholarships, and work study.
 This will help you estimate how much aid you might receive.

 Even if you think you won’t get financial aid, it can be worth filling out the FAFSA.
 You have nothing to lose and you may be pleasantly surprised.
-When you are ready to fill out the form have information on hand like social security numbers, driver’s licenses, W2 and tax returns, retirement account statements, and information on savings and investments.
+When you are ready to fill out the form have information on hand like Social Security numbers, driver’s licenses, W2 forms and tax returns, retirement account statements, and information on savings and investments.
 For more information, visit https://studentaid.gov

 Assess your finances

-Next figure out how much money you have to spend.
-Look at any 529 accounts you have to see how much these savings can contribute.
+Next, decide how much money you’re able to spend.
+Do you have savings available?
+How much will your child or others be able to pay each semester?
 Put together a monthly budget to estimate how much you can contribute from your current income.
 Knowing how much you can afford will also help you focus on schools that are in your price range.

 Compare prices